Komprise Deep Analytics

 that help you plan your data management strategies.
 Analytics drives Komprise data management and analysis is available throughout the product, including under the Plan → Data and Plan → Usage tabs.

-Deep Analytics is an add-on component that enables users to perform deeper analysis at the file level, using custom queries and filters analysis for specific data sets within or across shares.
+Deep Analytics is a query engine that enables users to perform deeper analysis at the file level, using custom queries and filters analysis for specific data sets within or across shares.
 This enables storage IT administrators to gain deeper insights about, and therefore greater control over, their enterprise’s data.

 Deep Analytics creates a searchable index of all the standard metadata as well as extended metadata (or tags) of data across storage.
 Currently, all data sources analyzed by Komprise are also indexed by Deep Analytics when it is enabled.